cockroachdb/terraform-provider-cockroach/docs/resources/cluster.md

 - `internal_dns` (String) Internal DNS name of the cluster within the cloud provider's network.
 Used to connect to the cluster with PrivateLink or VPC peering.
 - `sql_dns` (String) DNS name of the cluster's SQL interface.
 Used to connect to the cluster with IP allowlisting.
 - `ui_dns` (String) DNS name used when connecting to the DB Console for the cluster.

+<a id="nestedatt--backup_config"></a>
+### Nested Schema for `backup_config`

+Optional:

+- `enabled` (Boolean) Indicates whether backups are enabled.
+If set to false, no backups will be created.
+- `frequency_minutes` (Number) The frequency of backups in minutes.
+Valid values are [5, 10, 15, 30, 60, 240, 1440]
+- `retention_days` (Number) The number of days to retain backups for.
+Valid values are [2, 7, 30, 90, 365].
+Can only be set once, further changes require opening a support ticket.
+See [Updating backup retention](../guides/updating-backup-retention) for more information.

 <a id="nestedatt--dedicated"></a>